pspiagicw/qemantra/README.md

 </br>

 `qemantra` has a lot of configuration options, while creating and running virtual machines.
-Read the documentation to know more.
+Read the documentation below to learn more.

 ## Usage